turbot/pipes-docs/docs/using/flowpipe/pipelines.md

 ![](/images/docs/pipes/flowpipe/flowpipe_pipeline_detail.png)

 The pipeline detail page provides extended information about the pipeline, including the last run status, name, description, tags, and information about who created it and when.
-You can also see a list of triggers that are configured to run this pipeline, as well a link to the process logs for all runs of the pipeline.
-From this page you also have the option to run the pipeline or create a trigger for it.
+You can also see a list of triggers that are configured to run this pipeline, as well as a link to the process logs for all runs of the pipeline.
+From this page, you also have the option to run the pipeline or create a trigger for it.

 ## Running a Pipeline